Please read the proposal and register your interest and feedback using the contact form at the end. Thank you.

 - Progress affected by unresolved competing interests within organisations.

 - Over-crowded curricula dominating the training challenge.
-Efficient task completion becomes the primary goal at the cost of learning.
-“There is nothing quite so useless as doing with great efficiency something that should not be done at all ” (Peter Druckner)
+Task completion becomes the primary goal at the cost of learning.

 Thank you for your interest and feedback!